 Serving At-Risk Youth and Families of Henrico County

-The Children’s Services Act for At-Risk Youth and Families (CSA) is a law enacted in 1993 that establishes a single state pool of funds to purchase services for at- risk youth and their families.
-The state funds, combined with local community funds, are managed by local interagency teams who plan and oversee services to youth.
+The Children’s Services Act (CSA) is a law enacted in 1993 that establishes a single state pool of funds to purchase services for at- risk youth and their families.
+The CSA is a State mandated, locally implemented program, that ensures these purchased services are provided to eligible youth and their families.
+The state pool funds, combined with local community funds, are managed by local inter-agency teams who plan and oversee services to youth.

 CSA State Website – www.csa.virginia.gov

 - Includes state CSA policies, Provider directory, CANS documents and policies, and more

 - Provides training and certification for the Child and Adolescent Needs and Strengths assessment (CANS).
 Link for training and certification: https://www.schoox.com/academy/CANSAcademy/home/

 - https://www.csa.canvas.virginia.gov/ Link to the online application of the Virginia Child and Adolescent Needs and Strengths (CANS) assessment.
 This is the mandatory uniform assessment required for all children and youth served by the Children’s Services Act (CSA) (§2.2-5200 et. seq.).
 This site is intended solely for the use of authorized local public agency (department of social services, court services units, community services boards/behavioral health authority, school divisions and CSA) staff.